summivox/kisume/README.md

 ### Access `ENV('namespace')` from target window

-`ENV` is an alias for `window.KISUME.ENV` in the target window visible to functions managed by Kisume.
-All namespaces can be accessed by code in target window through this interface.
+`ENV` is an alias for `pageSideInstance.ENV` visible to functions transferred to page-side.
+All namespaces can be accessed by code in page-side through this interface.

+## Revision History

+-   **2014-01-29 v1.0.0**:

+    -   Now supports *multiple* Kisume instances on the same window object.
+        This means multiple userscripts that all employ Kisume can now co-exist in the same page.

+    -   **Compability break**: Name of the page-side instance must be provided as the 2nd argument to the Kisume constructor.

+        Migration should be easy (just change the constructor call).

 ## License